Pat Johnson (American football)

-John Patrick Johnson (born June 10, 1972) is a former American football defensive back who played for the Miami Dolphins in the National Football League (NFL).
+John Patrick Johnson (born June 10, 1972) is an American former professional football defensive back who played for the Miami Dolphins in the National Football League (NFL).
 He played college football at Purdue University, and was also a member of the Atlanta Falcons and Green Bay Packers.

 College career

 Johnson played college football for the Purdue Boilermakers, and was named by the Journal and Courier as the best player with number 29 in school history.